-The plots in the right columns of Figs. 9 and 10 show, for the same times as the plots in the left columns, vertical crosssections in the cyclone motion direction through the centres of the composite cyclones.
+The plots in the right columns of Figs. 8 and 9 show, for the same times as the plots in the left columns, vertical crosssections in the cyclone motion direction through the centres of the composite cyclones.
 Relative vorticity is shown to indicate the strength and tilt of the cyclonic structure.
-Selected contours of PV indicate the dynamical tropopause (the 2-PVU surface) and regions of enhanced lower-tropospheric PV, possibly caused by diabatic processes.
-Potential temperature contours indicate the change in static stability throughout the troposphere and can be compared to the θ'{000} field shown in the plots in the left 445 columns.
+Selected contours of PV indicate the dynamical tropopause (the 2-PVU surface) and regions of enhanced tropospheric PV, possibly caused by diabatic processes.
+Potential temperature contours indicate the change in static stability throughout the troposphere and can be compared to the θ'{900} field shown in the plots in the left columns.
 In contrast to the similarity of the evolution of the near-surface fields for the matched and unmatched cyclones, the vertical cross-sections show distinct characteristics.
 The composite cyclone evolves from a rearward (westward) tilted structure at the time of maximum growth rate to a more vertical structure at maximum intensity time in both composites.
+However, the tilt is more prominent at times prior to the maximum growth rate in the composite of unmatched cyclones.
+It is also striking
-However, it is striking that unmatched cyclones are dominated by lower-tropospheric ξ at early times and the upper-tropospheric ξ

-- amplifies faster to become comparable to the low-level ξ at time of maximum growth and maximum intensity.
-This behaviour 450 is consistent with baroclinic wave growth initiated from lower levels, akin to Pettersen type A mid-latitude cyclogenesis, where the tropopause-level anomaly is generated as a result of the baroclinic interaction with low levels.
+- that unmatched cyclones are dominated by lower-tropospheric ξ at early times and the upper-tropospheric ξ amplifies faster to become comparable to the low-level ξ at time of maximum growth and maximum intensity.
 The region of enhanced ξ also extends further northwards with height in both composites at the time of maximum growth rate, although the northwards distance of the peak ξ is similar (not shown).
+This behaviour is consistent with baroclinic wave growth initiated from lower levels, akin to Pettersen type A mid-latitude cyclogenesis, where the tropopause-level anomaly is generated as a result of the - 385 baroclinic interaction with low levels.

-In the cyclones matched with TPVs, the ξ at tropppause level is approximately - 455 equal to the low-level ξ at the earliest time shown and it amplifies faster in the composites such that it dominates at the time of maximum growth rate.
+shown and it amplifies faster in the composites such that it dominates at the time of maximum growth rate.
 At maximum intensity, the cyclone core is stronger throughout the depth of the cyclone for the matched composite.
 Consistent with the stronger cyclonic ξ at the tropopause in the matched cyclone composite, the tropopause extends down to higher pressures, reaching close to 550 hPa at maximum intensity time.

-Thermal wind balance relates the vertical gradient in ξ to the horizontal curvature in the θ -anomaly field through the follow-460 ing equation:
+Thermal wind balance relates the vertical gradient in ξ to the horizontal curvature in the θ-anomaly field through the following equation:

 $$\frac{\partial \xi}{\partial z} = \frac{g}{\theta_0} \nabla^2 \theta',$$ where g is the acceleration due to gravity and θ_0 is a reference θ value.
 At maximum intensity the upper- and lower-tropospheric features align to form a columnar vortex in which ξ increases with height, $\nabla^2 \theta' > 0$ and therefore a minimum in θ' is expected on all pressure levels.
-In other words, the matched cases evolve to a cold-core vortex (θ -surfaces bow upwards) throughout

-465 the troposphere because their ξ is dominated by the TPV at upper levels.
+In other words, the matched cases evolve to a cold-core vortex (θ -surfaces bow upwards) throughout the troposphere because their ξ is dominated by the TPV at upper levels.
 The θ -signature in the lower-troposphere is weak in the composite, but can be strong in individual cases.
 Enhanced PV values also extend throughout the troposphere at time of maximum intensity in both composites, but with larger values in the matched composite.
-Note that at one day before the maximum growth, at 650 hPa the PV tilts eastwards with height (opposite tilt to ξ).
-This is expected for baroclinic growth over height levels where the low-level thermal anomaly dominates the wind field in PV inversion (Methven et al., 2005).
-It arises
+Note that at one day before the maximum growth below 650 hPa the PV tilts eastwards with height (opposite tilt to ξ).
+This is expected for baroclinic growth